 So to help you enjoy winter as much as I plan to this season, here are tons of free winter events and activities around Bloomington.
 I'll keep it updated as I hear of more things to do.
 Brave the cold and get out there with your friends and family!

 Geminids Meteor Shower Viewing

 Usually one of the strongest showers each year, the Geminids often produce bright and intensely colored meteors.
 Join us as we watch for these "shooting stars" to streak across the night sky!
 A naturalist staff will be there to help explain what's happening, and you can view other objects with a telescope.
 There will even be a fire and hot chocolate to help you stay warm!
 Make sure you bundle up in warm layers and bring a blanket/chairs to recline on for more comfortable viewing.

 Lunch with Nature Series: The Sun

 December 28 at Paynetown State Recreation Area

 Bring a sack lunch to enjoy during the main presentation.
 Afterward, there is a short walk/hike/activity that highlights the topic.
 Each session is limited to 12 people and recommended for adults.
 Sign up at http://bit.ly/lwndec2015 by December 22.
 This month's topic is: The Sun.
 It's the closest star to our planet, but how much do you really know about the Sun?
 It's the darkest part of the year, so what better time to take a close "look" at our primary source of light (and life!).

 January 1 at Fairfax State Recreation Area

 This year will mark the twelfth annual plunge into the frigid waters of Monroe Lake, but seriously it's fun!
 It's free and everyone is welcome.
 All participants receive a certificate of achievement.
-Commemorative tshirts are for sale, with proceeds benefitting the Bladder Cancer Advocacy Network.
+Commemorative t-shirts are for sale, with proceeds benefiting the Bladder Cancer Advocacy Network.

 For information on parks and trails in Monroe County, click here.